siyelo/dna/_docs/happiness-index.md

 > high-trust culture and people are pretty uninhibited about expressing
 > their thoughts and opinions.

-We also have a “last updated” column where people enter the date as they update their numbers.
+We also have a "last updated" column where people enter the date as they update their numbers.
 When many entries start looking old (as in &gt; 2 months) then we’ll usually start nagging each other to update it.
 Especially a few days before a conference or board meeting, since we use